marisol-barrientos/Requirements_Change_for_Business_Process_Compliance/README.md

 }
 ```

-> This is required for steps that use OpenAI GPT-4.1.
+> Required for pipeline steps that rely on LLM-based analysis.

-## How to Run the Pipeline

-Before starting, make a copy of the folder `data/output_template` and rename it to `data/output`.
-This folder provides the required structure for saving all test results.
-Each step is executed in a separate code cell within the Jupyter Notebook `AnalyzeImpactRequirementChangesProcessCompliance.ipynb`.

 ---

-## Notes
+## Running the Pipeline

-- OpenAI API usage may incur costs.
-Use with caution and monitor your usage.
-- All intermediate and final data artifacts are saved in the `data/` folder.
-- The evaluation results used in the paper are stored in `data/output_to_eval`.
+1. Open the **main Jupyter notebook** in the `notebooks/` folder.
+2. Follow the notebook cells to execute:
+   - Step 1: Requirement formalization
+   - Step 2: Atomic change detection
+   - Step 3: Compliance impact analysis
+3. Outputs are automatically stored in the corresponding subfolders of `data/`.

 ---

-## Citation

-If you use this codebase or results in your work, please cite the associated research paper (TO_COMPLETE).
-BibTeX will be provided once the paper is published.